Should You Exercise?

 Start With Aerobic Exercise

 What's better for fibromyalgia symptoms -- aerobic or relaxation exercises?
-A 2002 study found aerobics to be far superior -- even in people with severe fibromyalgia.
-Start your exercise program with a low-impact cardiovascular exercise such as walking.
+One study found aerobics to be far superior -- even in people with severe fibromyalgia.
+Start an exercise program with a low-impact cardiovascular exercise such as walking.
 If walking creates too much stress on your muscles or joints, try non-weight-bearing activities like swimming or bicycling.

 Ready, Set, Walk